Sisters of the Sorrowful Mother: Foundations

-Differences in vision arose between the two and in 1885, the Sisters separated from the Salvatorians.
+Differences in vision arose between the two and in 1885, the sisters separated from the Salvatorians.
 The 36 women who formed the community then went under the authority of the Diocese of Rome and were given the name by which they are now known.
 The congregation took the Rule of the Third Order Regular of St. Francis at that time, combining a life of service with that of contemplation.
-To support themselves, the Sisters provided home nursing care and worked in the sacristy of the Church of Santa Maria della Pietà in Camposanto dei Teutonici, the German national church of Rome.
+To support themselves, the sisters provided home nursing care and worked in the sacristy of the Church of Santa Maria della Pietà in Camposanto dei Teutonici, the German national church of Rome.

 In 1890 Streitel arrived in the United States at the request of Bishop of Wichita, John Joseph Hennessy, that the congregation take over St. Francis hospital which was faltering.
 From there they expanded to Wisconsin, where they founded Mercy Medical Center (Oshkosh, Wisconsin), and many other Hospitals in the US and Caribbean.
 A health resort was later opened in Denville, New Jersey, and a mission was opened in Oklahoma.

 Final approval of the congregation was received on 6 March 1911 by Pope Pius X, the same day that Streitel died in Castel Sant'Elia, Italy.

 Current status

-Today the Sisters of the Sorrowful Mother serve in Italy, Austria, Brazil, the Dominican Republic, Germany, the United States, Grenada, St. Lucia, Tanzania and Trinidad and Tobago.
+At present the sisters of the Sorrowful Mother serve in Italy, Austria, Brazil, the Dominican Republic, Germany, the United States, Grenada, St. Lucia, Tanzania and Trinidad and Tobago.
 The Generalate is in Rome.
-The provincial motherhouse of the St. Clare of Assisi region is in Oshkosh, Wisconsin.
+The motherhouse of the Saint Clare of Assisi provicialate is in Oshkosh, Wisconsin.